Please call free – 0800 707 6229 - for Huge Extra Savings on holidays to Manitoba

 Manitoba and Saskatchewan

-Churchill is known as the Polar Bear Capital of the World, it is also known as Manitoba’s beluga whale watching hotspot and is a bird watcher's paradise.
+Churchill is known as the Polar Bear Capital of the World.
+Located on the edge of the Arctic, and with the feel of a frontier town, it is also known as Manitoba’s beluga whale watching hotspot and is a bird watcher's paradise.
 The approach of winter also makes Churchill one of the best places to experience the northern lights.
-While in Churchill, take in some of its extensive fur trade history, adventure kayaking, hiking and outstanding cuisine (Arctic Char is a must!).
 Here you can experience a once in a lifetime tundra adventure.

 Saskatoon is Saskatchewan's largest city, lying in the centre of the province on the South Saskatchewan River.
 It is one of Canada's sunniest cities with plenty of fine dining, bustling nightlife, beautiful trails and outdoor spaces as well as cultural institutions such as the Mendel Art Gallery, which houses one of the top collections of contemporary and historical art in Canada.